jrochkind/bento_search/README.md

-For help creating your UI, you can ask a BentoSearch::Results for `results.pagination`, which returns a BentoSearch::Results::Pagination object which should be suitable for passing to kaminari `paginate`, or else have convenient methods for roll your own pagination UI.
+For help creating your UI, you can ask a BentoSearch::Results for `results.pagination`, which returns a BentoSearch::Results::Pagination object which should be suitable for passing to [kaminari](https://github.com/amatsuda/kaminari) `paginate`, or else have convenient methods for roll your own pagination UI.
+Kaminari's paginate method:

     <%= paginate results.pagination %>

 ### Concurrent searching